-The Graphics Processing Unit (GPU) [20] is another streaming architecture design.
+The Graphics Processing Unit (GPU) [22] is another design point within the streaming architecture space.
 GPUs are specialized hardware cores designed to accelerate rendering and display.
 While Havok's FX allows effect physics simulation on GPUs, GPUs are designed to maximize throughput from the graphics card to the display - data that enters the pipeline and the results of intermediate computations cannot be easily accessed by the CPU.
-With the host CPU connected to the GPU via a system bus, the long communication latency is problematic for physics simulation working in a continuous feedback loop.
-This limitation is alleviated in the Xbox360 system [4], which combines a 3-core CMP and GPU shaders.
-This system allows the GPU to read from the FSB rather than main memory and L2 data compression reduces the required bandwidth.
+Furthermore, the host CPU is connected to the GPU via a system bus.
+This communication latency is problematic for physics simulation working in a continuous feedback loop.
+This may be one reason why Havok's FX only enables effect physics and not game-play physics.
+This limitation also exists for the Xbox360 system [4], which combines a 3-core CMP and GPU shaders for physics computation.
+In addition, the 48 GPU shaders will be shared between physics and display processing.
+However, this system allows the GPU to read from the FSB rather than main memory and L2 data compression reduces the required bandwidth.

-In terms of physics engine software, both Ageia [3] and Havok [8] provide proprietary SDKs.
+In terms of physics engine software, both Ageia [3] and Havok [9] provide their own proprietary SDKs.
 Open Dynamics Engine (ODE) [7] is the most popular open-source alternative.
 It has been used in commercial settings, and provides APIs and numerical techniques similar in nature to proprietary engines.
 ODE is the basis of our physics engine.